-March 23, 2003 Town Council approved a Special Use Permit for a three-story hotel building containing 108 lodging units, known as the Marriott Residence Inn Hotel.
-September 12, 2018 Town Council reviewed a concept plan for 150,000 sq. ft. of floor area for two three-story buildings with 140 dwelling units.
-December 29, 2020 Applicant submitted a Conditional Zoning District Permit Application for a hotel addition and development of a 52-unit townhouse condominium neighborhood, along with a request to revoke the 2003 Special Use Permit.
-June 23, 2021 Town Council opened the Legislative Hearing for consideration of the Conditional Zoning Application.
+September 12, 2018 Town Council reviewed a concept plan for 150,000 sq. ft. of floor area for 2 three-story buildings with 140 dwelling units.
+December 29, 2020 Applicant submitted a Conditional Zoning District Permit Application for a hotel addition and development of a 52-unit townhouse condominium neighborhood.

-The application proposes rezoning to a Mixed-Use Village-Conditional Zoning District (MU-V-CZD) for the site to accommodate a 52-unit townhouse condominium neighborhood development, as well as the addition of 54 hotel rooms to the existing Residence Inn Hotel.
+The application proposes a Mixed-Use Village-Conditional Zoning District (MU-V-CZD) for the site to accommodate a 52-unit townhouse condominium neighborhood development, as well as the addition of 54 hotel rooms to the existing Residence Inn Hotel.
 The project seeks to develop two (2) contiguous parcels on the west side of Erwin Road, north of Dobbins Drive and Fordham Boulevard.
 More details about the proposed development can be found in the applicant's narrative and statement of justification.